 - Ask for weather, news, directions, traffic updates and other simple, trivia-like questions

 - Set alarms, calendar events, alerts and reminders

 - Initiate calls and messaging (on select devices)

 - Create shopping lists, ask for cooking and recipe instructions, egg timers, plus buy and book things online

 - Control smart home devices – smart speakers and smart displays can act as a hub to control smart lights, smart thermostats, smart doorbells and more, helping you to manage your home.
 Most also allow you to set up a routine that activates multiple devices with a single voice command, saving you time and effort.
-For example, you might say ‘Alexa, good morning’ to both switch on your Philips Hue lights and raise the heating – without even getting out of bed.
+For example, you might say ‘Alexa, good morning’ to both switch on your and raise the heating – without even getting out of bed.